apache/drill/_docs/sql-reference/data-types/010-supported-data-types.md

 ### Decimal Data Type Storage Format Support

-Drill can read and write decimal data types for the following storage formats:
+Drill can read decimal data types from and write decimal data types to the following storage format:

+- parquet

+Drill can read decimal data types from the following storage formats, but cannot write decimal data types to them:

 - hive
 - jdbc
 - avro

-Drill can only write decimal data types to the following storage format:

-- parquet

 ### Decimal Type Options